jitbit/HtmlSanitizer/README.md

 ## Browser support

-Suported by all major browsers, IE10 and higher.
+Supported by all major browsers, IE10 and higher.

 ## BUT WHY?